Mohiuddin Ahmed (ambassador): Career

 Ahmed joined the Pakistan Foreign Service in 1963.
 During the Bangladesh Liberation War in 1971, Ahmed was serving as trade commissioner at Pakistan's mission in Hong Kong.
 Ahmed defected in support of Bangladesh.
 He joined Bangladesh's diplomatic service after its independence.
 He held several important positions, including Acting Foreign Secretary, Deputy Chief of Protocol, Director of General Administration, and Additional Foreign Secretary.

-Ahmed overseas assignments included postings at Bangladeshi missions in New Delhi, Jakarta, and as Deputy High Commissioner in London.
+Ahmed's overseas assignments included postings at Bangladeshi missions in New Delhi, Jakarta, and as Deputy High Commissioner in London.
 He served as ambassador to Nepal and Senegal, with concurrent accreditation to Mali, Côte d'Ivoire, Gambia, and Guinea.
-He served as the ambassador of Bangladesh to Nepal from 16 December 1996, replacing A. H. Mahmood Ali, to 10 November 1999.
+He served as the ambassador of Bangladesh to Nepal from 16 December 1996, replacing Abul Hassan Mahmood Ali, to 10 November 1999.
 Cyril Sikder replaced him.

 Following his retirement from diplomatic service, Ahmed remained active in the financial sector.
 He was a director at Janata Bank, Bank Asia, and Nabil Bank in Nepal.
 He also served as an advisor to the Rangs Group.
 Before joining the foreign service, Ahmed was involved in journalism and photography.
 He contributed to the British Information Service and wrote for local publications, including The Daily Ittefaq and Begum magazine.

 Personal life

 Ahmed was married to Hasina Ahmed.
-The couple had three children: journalist Parveen, teacher Nasmeen, and lawyer Asif Ahmed.
+They had two daughters, Parveen, a journalist, Nasmeen, a teacher, and, a son, Asif Ahmed, a lawyer.